2024-2-NADS2/Projeto11/README.md

 ## Integrantes: <a href="https://www.linkedin.com/in/alexandra-christine-silva-590092257">Alexandra Christine </a>, <a href="https://linkedin.com/in/hebert-/">Hebert dos Reis Esteves	</a>, <a href="https://www.linkedin.com/in/jos%C3%A9-almeida-80063a256/">José Bento Almeida Gama </a>, <a href="https://www.linkedin.com/in/gabrielly-cintra/">Gabrielly Cintra de Jesus	</a>.

-## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Victor Bruno Alexander Rosetti de Quiroz</a>, <a href="https://www.linkedin.com/in/adriano-valente-534576135/">Adriano Valentea</a>, <a href="https://www.linkedin.com/in/eduardo-savino-gomes-77833a10/">Eduardo Savino Gomes</a>.
+## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Victor Bruno Alexander Rosetti de Quiroz</a>, <a href="https://www.linkedin.com/in/adriano-valente-534576135/">Aimar</a>,         <a href="https://www.linkedin.com/in/adriano-valente-534576135/">Francisco</a> <a href="https://www.linkedin.com/in/adriano-valente-534576135/">José Buesso</a> <a href="https://www.linkedin.com/in/eduardo-savino-gomes-77833a10/">Eduardo Savino Gomes</a>.

 ## ✏ Introdução